ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 From a development pipeline perspective, we have a very exciting portfolio of products coming to market later this year focused on next-generation capabilities including DOCSIS 3.1 gateways incorporating RDK-B and IoT radio support, smaller form factor 4K set-tops that support a variety of user experiences, as well as products for the international market including initial platforms associated with our Telefónica Proteus win that we previously announced.

 Now, let's turn to chart 12.
 Looking at the product areas, broadband portfolio sales increased sequentially.
-DSL volumes were up as compared to both Q1 and Q4 2016, while DOCSIS shipments were relatively flat sequentially and lower year-over-year.
+DSL volumes were up as compared to both Q1 and Q4 of 2016, while DOCSIS shipments were relatively flat sequentially and lower year-over-year.
 During the quarter, we continued to see strong customer interest in our DOCSIS 3.1 solutions.
 We're in the process of quickly ramping production to address demand both domestically and internationally.
 In addition, we secured another significant win with a major European operator, extending our market position.

 Given the progress we've made over the past several months, we project to ship upwards of 2 million DOCSIS 3.1 capable units by year-end, a milestone which reinforces the momentum surrounding this critical technology upgrade cycle.